 - Pain and/or fatigue after eating

 Usually, a CT-scan of the abdomen can detect the structure of MALS.
 We may also perform a physical exam or injections that help relieve abdominal pain.

 At this point, the only treatment for MALS is surgery.
-Depending on the symptoms and factors involved, we may recommend minimally invasive MALS surgery or open MALS surgery.
-Each approach aims to reduce or eliminate pain and help those who are truly suffering regain their quality of life.
+We aim to reduce or eliminate pain and help those who are truly suffering regain their quality of life.